po1sigala/live/01-Class-Content/13-ORM-dev/03-Algorithms/01-double-triple-map/README.md

 # Double Triple Map

-In this activity you will be writing code to create a function that takes in an array of integers and returns a transformed array where even numbers are doubled and odd numbers are tripled.
+In this activity, you will be writing code to create a function that takes in an array of integers and returns a transformed array where even numbers are doubled and odd numbers are tripled.

 ## Instructions

-* Open [Unsolved/double-triple-map.js](Unsolved/double-triple-map.js) in your code editor -- **this is the only file you will modify in this activity.**
+Open [Unsolved/double-triple-map.js](Unsolved/double-triple-map.js) in your code editor&mdash;this is the only file you will modify in this activity.

 * In this file you will be writing code in the body of the `doubleTripleMap` function to achieve the following:

   * Return a new array derived from the original array.
-Each element in the new array should correspond each element in the original array.
-The element at each index of the new array should be double the original element if it is even, else triple the original if it is odd.
+Each element in the new array should correspond to an element in the original array.
+The element at each index of the new array should be double the original element if it is even and triple the original if it is odd.

-    * For example, given the following array:
+  * See the following array for an example:

     ```js
     var arr = [1, 2, 3, 4];
     ```

-    * The following array should be returned:
+  * Given the preceding array, the following should be returned:

     ```js
     [3, 4, 9, 8]